 How much does it cost to castrate alpacas?

-The price of castrating an alpaca will vary from vet to vet and will depend on whether you need part or full sedation, whether it is done in house or at your farm and how many alpacas you need castrating on the same day (multiple castrations carried out on the same day may also qualify for a discounted price), so it is best to contact your vet for an estimate.
+Castrating an alpaca could cost in the region of £150, but the price will vary from vet to vet and will depend on whether you need part or full sedation, whether it is done in house or at your farm and how many alpacas you need castrating on the same day (multiple castrations carried out on the same day may also qualify for a discounted price), so it is best to contact your vet for an estimate.

 Disclaimer: Fostings Alpacas are not a veterinarian body.
 Always consult your vet when considering if medical procedures are right for your herd.